Layering - the Do’s and Don’ts

 - Allow freedom of movement, even in the harshest of condition.

-Each layer should be fit for purpose, and each layer should be as close to the next layer as possible, thus not allowing the cold to enter between the layers.
+Each layer should be fit-for-purpose, and each layer should be as close to the next layer as possible, thus not allowing the cold to enter between the layers.
 They should move or slide over each other freely and without restricting movement.

-Your on-skin layer designed to lift moister.
+This is the on-skin layer designed to lift moisture.

 Don’t compact the loft element of the garment by wearing a garment that is too small, or by wearing a shell layer that is too tight.